ML Execution

 How PIPE Works

-Using PIPE, smart contracts and applications on our network can natively use and execute AI models without introducing any overhead or congestion inside the EVM.
+Using PIPE, applications on our network can natively use and execute AI models without introducing any overhead or congestion.
 Inferences are executed in parallel, which allows us to compete with centralized infrastructure providers while also providing full decentralization and, importantly, verifiable execution, ensuring the reliability of the system.

 Concretely, the steps involved in executing a transaction on OpenGradient are as follows: